chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Mahavira Hall of Tuole Monastery was consecrated by eminent monks from Tibetan, Han and Southern traditions.

-The temple holds prayers for the blessings of Guotai and Min'an every year, such as the burial of the treasure vase and the Dakini Buddha's dharma meeting, which are also attended by believers from both Tibetan and Chinese communities.
+The temple holds prayers for the merit of Guotai and Min'an every year, such as the burial of the treasure vase and the Dakini Buddha's dharma meeting, which are also attended by believers from both Tibetan and Chinese communities.

 The integration of Tibetan and Chinese has become an important feature of Tuole Monastery.